Majority of states call on Supreme Court to review constitutionality of CFPB funding

 “Attaching the spending power directly to Congress — including power over agencies’ budgets — makes the federal government more accountable to the States,” the Republican attorneys general said in an amicus brief.

-A blue-state brief signed by 21 states and the District of Columbia backs the Biden administration’s request that the Supreme Court reverse the lower court ruling.
+A blue-state brief signed by Washington, D.C., New York and 20 other states backs the Biden administration’s request that the Supreme Court reverse the lower court ruling.

 The CFPB, which enforces consumer financial laws, was formed by the Dodd–Frank Wall Street reform law after the 2008 financial crisis and receives its funding, which totaled around $596 million last year, from the Federal Reserve.